f4t4nt/database-take-home/solution.md

 2:45PM: tried a heuristic that makes sense, could obviously randomize better but this seems much more motivated and better than a simulated annealing approach or another random search

 3:00PM: single loop works even better than double loop lol

+7:19PM: came up with an idea of skipping connections while out running, came back and implemented it - 87% improvement!

 ---